CVC in talks with Singapore's GIC over Holcim-Lafarge assets - Sky News

-LONDON, Aug 12 (Reuters) - Private equity firm CVC is in talks with Singapore’s Government Investment Corporation over possible joint bids for assets of cement firms Holcim and Lafarge, Sky News reported on Tuesday, without naming its sources.
+LONDON (Reuters) - Private equity firm CVC [CVC.UL] is in talks with Singapore’s Government Investment Corporation [GIC.UL] over possible joint bids for assets of cement firms Holcim HOLN.VX and Lafarge LAFP.PA, Sky News reported on Tuesday, without naming its sources.

 Private equity funds have been queuing up to buy the assets since Holcim of Switzerland and France’s Lafarge announced a merger in April that would create a group with $44 billion in annual sales.